What BRCGS Auditors Really Look for in Insect Control Systems

 Insect control as part of HACCP and PRPs

 Within HACCP‑based food safety management systems, pest control is normally managed through Prerequisite Programmes (PRPs) rather than as a Critical Control Point.
 That does not diminish its importance.
-Auditors often expect insect control to be systematically planned, implemented, and documented, because it underpins overall food safety compliance.

 For flying insect control, this means demonstrating: